 SERMs are designed to provide the beneficial effects of estrogen therapy, without the disadvantages that have been seen in some studies, such as increased risk of heart attack, breast cancer, and stroke.
 Only one SERM, Evista, has been approved for treating osteoporosis as of 2007, but others are currently in development.
 Evista has been shown to reduce the risk of spine fractures, but it's not yet known if it reduces fractures in other areas, such as the hip.

-Estrogen therapy has been shown to decrease bone loss and reduce hip and spine fractures.
+Estrogen therapy (alone or in combination with progestin or bazedoxifene) has been shown to decrease bone loss and reduce hip and spine fractures.
 It replaces the estrogen levels that drop drastically during menopause.
 Unfortunately, it has also been linked to an increased risk for heart attack, breast cancer, and stroke, so the FDA recommends that you consider other osteoporosis medications first.

 Bone-forming medications are designed to do just what they say: instead of stopping the process of bone breakdown, they work to build more bone.
 There is currently only one bone-forming medication approved by the FDA: Forteo, a type of parathyroid hormone, which stimulates the laying down of new bone and improves bone density.
 In women, it's been shown to reduce spine and extremity fractures.
 (Forteo has not been studied as thoroughly in men.)
 The primary disadvantage of Forteo is that it must be injected daily.